Skip to main content

 The current research landscape in Europe on the topic consists of small research groups, with very specialised skills, with limited connections between them.
 Fragmentation of scientific knowledge between academics with different backgrounds, and between academics and other stakeholders – hinders sharing of data, know-how and infrastructure, hampering a holistic understanding of offshore freshened groundwater, and limiting the translation of scientific findings into operational tools.
 Therefore there is a need for an interdisciplinary scientific effort, bringing in the perspectives and methods of a wide range of fields of research while also reflecting on the policy implications and associated regulatory framework.

-Why is this important?
+Why is it important?

 The importance of this initiative is multi-faceted.
 It presents an innovative approach to tackling water scarcity, particularly in coastal regions, by exploring offshore groundwater as a freshwater source.
 This exploration is expected to lessen the environmental impacts associated with traditional water resources and can provide a buffer to increased demand during periods of intense drought.
 Importantly, it bridges the gap between science, policy, and society, ensuring that potential exploration aligns with responsible environmental and societal norms.